Arsenal boss Wenger to serve Champions League suspension

+Arsenal boss Arsene Wenger has lost his appeal to UEFA and will now serve a two-match Champions League suspension.
 The Frenchman was originally handed a two-match suspension after being caught relaying messages by telephone from his seat in the stands to the technical area as he was already serving a ban carried over from last season.

 "The UEFA Appeals Body has rejected the appeal lodged by Arsenal FC and Arsene Wenger against the two-match suspension handed to the manager in the wake of the English club's UEFA Champions League play-off first leg against Udinese Calcio on 16 August," said a statement from UEFA.